-Conversely, in periods of lower M&A activity, there are counter-cyclical drivers for reorganisations.
+Conversely, in periods of lower M&A activity, there are countercyclical drivers for reorganisations.
 If market uncertainty, financial conditions or other factors reduce M&A activity, businesses often choose to focus on internal opportunities, such as improving operational efficiency or the capital structure and funding of the business.
 The demand for corporate reorganisations, therefore, exists through the economic cycle.
 Occasionally, one-off factors, such as changes in law or regulation, may trigger short-term increases or decreases in the number of reorganisations as new rules open up new opportunities or close down previously available options.

-The pandemic has brought about significant challenges for many businesses, resulting in a growing number of companies considering asset disposals to shore up balance sheets.
-Furthermore, the pandemic has caused certain types of businesses to reassess strategy and business operations (eg, relying more heavily or solely on e-commerce).
-Following reassessment, reorganisations may follow to align with these strategic changes.
+The current market environment has brought about significant challenges for many businesses, resulting in a growing number of companies considering 'carve-out' deals and corporate restructurings to shore up balance sheets.
+Furthermore, market volatility and macroeconomic pressures have caused certain businesses to reassess strategy and business operations (eg, considering the viability of non-core or underperforming business segments, and implementing cost-cutting measures).
+Following reassessment, reorganisations may follow to align with these strategic changes, particularly in light of shareholder activists' increasing demands for companies to deliver shareholder value.